 Using Color for Associations

-In a more video marketing oriented example, you could also turn up the saturation on your product, so every time a shot features your product, its colors are vibrant while the rest of the world around it in the shot is muted.
-An extreme example of this is in Schindler’s list, with the young girl in the red dress while everything else is black and white.
+In a more marketing-oriented example, you could also turn up the saturation on your product, so every time a shot features your product, its colors are vibrant while the rest of the world around it in the shot is muted.

 Using Color for Transitions